Setting Automation Level to Full for Automatic Device Isolation in AIR

 - D.Enable automatic remediation only for medium severity and above.

-Why A: Option A is correct because the automation level for device isolation in Microsoft 365 Defender's Advanced Features settings controls whether the AIR playbook executes actions automatically.
-Setting it to 'Full - automatically remediate threats' ensures that when a high-severity alert triggers the playbook, device isolation is performed without requiring manual approval, meeting the requirement for fully automated response.
+Why A: The automation level for device isolation in Microsoft 365 Defender is configured under Settings > Endpoints > Automation (not Advanced Features).
+Setting it to 'Full - automatically remediate threats' ensures that when a high-severity alert triggers the AIR playbook, device isolation is performed without requiring manual approval.

 Variation 3.
 A security administrator needs to create an automated investigation and response (AIR) playbook that automatically isolates a device whenever a high-severity alert from Microsoft Defender for Endpoint is generated.
 The playbook should run without requiring manual approval.
 Which capability in Microsoft 365 Defender should the administrator configure?